Challenge

 Solution

-Kittelson worked with teaming partners CH2M and DOWL to develop and evaluate the project corridor and interchange improvements, and to enhance multi-modal connectivity across the highway in order to address safety, non-motorized travel, and vehicle capacity issues.
+Kittelson worked with teaming partners CH2M Hill (now Jacobs) and DOWL to develop and evaluate the project corridor and interchange improvements, and to enhance multi-modal connectivity across the highway in order to address safety, non-motorized travel, and vehicle capacity issues.

 The Outcome

-The project team’s solutions included a new interchange at Scooter Dr/Academy Dr to facilitate direct neighborhood and shopping center access, relieve congestion on Dimond Blvd, and create an efficient ped/bike link across the Seward Hwy.
-The team suggested that the Dimond Blvd and O’Malley Blvd interchanges be converted into diverging diamond interchanges (DDIs) to reduce congestion and improve safety performance along those corridors.
+The project team’s solutions included near-term intersection treatments to address bicycle crash patterns as well as a new interchange to facilitate direct neighborhood and shopping center access, relieve congestion, and create an efficient pedestrian/bicyclist link across the Seward Highway.
+The team also suggested that two interchanges be converted into diverging diamond interchanges (DDIs) to reduce congestion and improve safety performance along those corridors.